-In this Base Prospectus, all references to:
+In addition, in this Base Prospectus, all references to:

-- Financial Statements means the audited consolidated annual financial statements of the Bank for the financial year ended 31 December 2014; - References in this Base Prospectus to the Group are to the Bank and its consolidated subsidiaries, taken as a whole; - U.S. dollars, U.S.\$ and \$ refer to United States dollars; - ISK, krona or kronur refer to Icelandic Krona; - Sterling and £ refer to pounds sterling; and - euro and € refer to the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty on the Functioning of the European Union, as amended.
+- 2015 Consolidated Financial Statements means the audited consolidated annual financial statements of the Bank for the financial year ended 31 December 2015; - 2014 Consolidated Financial Statements means the audited consolidated annual financial statements of the Bank for the financial year ended 31 December 2014; - References in this Base Prospectus to the Group are to the Bank and its consolidated subsidiaries, taken as a whole; - U.S. dollars, U.S.\$ and \$ refer to United States dollars; - ISK, krona or kronur refer to Icelandic Krona; - Sterling and £ refer to pounds sterling; and - euro and € refer to the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty on the Functioning of the European Union, as amended.